jannat-349/MERN-Final-Project/README.md

 ![image](https://github.com/jannat-349/MERN-Final-Project/assets/50805240/b6bda1f0-04a5-46d9-87a9-5ef8957c8cbc)

 # Installation
+In the server directory run:
+"npm install"
+"npm run dev"

-In the server directory run: npm run dev then in the client directory run: npm run start
+In the client directory run:
+"npm install"
+"npm run start"

-This will automatically run the system on localhost:3000/
+This will automatically run the system on "localhost:3000/"

 # Docker Installation
 In the root directory run: docker compose up ems_client